 The Roland TB-303 in popular music

-Initially, the 303 was used in the early 80s with the prescribed method of imitating a bass guitar’s role on songs like Imagination‘s In The Heat Of The Night, before being used more melodically to generate loop-based leads in the Newcleus track, Jam On It from 1984.
+Initially, the 303 was used by artists in the early 1980s with the prescribed method of imitating a bass guitar’s role.
+After that, it was used more melodically to generate loop-based leads in the Newcleus track, Jam On It from 1984.

 The acid approach to the 303 would follow the global warehouse movement throughout the late 80s and early 90s with tracks like Flow Coma from the Manchester scene’s 808 State.
 Daft Punk truly brought it to the mainstream in 1997 on Da Funk from their famous debut album, Homework.